 And I am in my forties.

-I bet you didn't know people like me even existed, did ya?
+I bet you didn’t know people like me even existed, did you?

 I was actually a little scared about it.

-I mean, how would I fall asleep in a hotel without the hubs snoring like a buzz saw, or the kids waking up ten times to pee?
+I mean, how would I fall asleep in a hotel without my husband snoring like a buzz saw, or the kids waking up ten times to pee?

 It turns out I like staying alone in a hotel room!